devwadood/devwadood/README.md

 - 📚 Building a daily Python + AI learning schedule
 - 💬 Real-time Chat Application with Admin/Customer Interface
-- 🎯 Planning a side SaaS product focused on Resume Screening using AI
+- 🎯 Planning a side SaaS product focused on Workation for a German Firm
-- 📺 IPTV business setup using white-label Android STB

 ---